LearnersGuild/learning-os/GLOSSARY.md

 # Project

 A Project is a Team of players working together on a specific Goal.
+One way to think about it, is that a Project is an instance of a Goal created so that a team of Players can attempt it.

 Players work on 1 Project with a Team for 1 or more Cycles.